jdereg/json-io/README.md

 [![Maven Central](https://badgen.net/maven/v/maven-central/com.cedarsoftware/json-io)](https://central.sonatype.com/search?q=json-io&namespace=com.cedarsoftware)
 [![Javadoc](https://javadoc.io/badge/com.cedarsoftware/json-io.svg)](http://www.javadoc.io/doc/com.cedarsoftware/json-io)

 Useful tool for Java serialization to and from JSON format.
 Available on [Maven Central](https://central.sonatype.com/search?q=json-io&namespace=com.cedarsoftware).
-This library has <b>no dependencies</b> on other libraries for runtime other than our own `java-util.` The `json-io.jar`file is only`185K` and `java-util` is `250K.` Compatible with JDK1.8 through JDK 22.
+This library has <b>no dependencies</b> on other libraries for runtime other than our own `java-util.` The `json-io.jar`file is only`185K` and `java-util` is `260K.` Compatible with JDK1.8 through JDK 22.
+## Compatibility

+### JPMS (Java Platform Module System)

+This library is fully compatible with JPMS, commonly known as Java Modules.
+It includes a `module-info.class` file that specifies module dependencies and exports.

+### OSGi

+This library also supports OSGi environments.
+It comes with pre-configured OSGi metadata in the `MANIFEST.MF` file, ensuring easy integration into any OSGi-based application.

+Both of these features ensure that our library can be seamlessly integrated into modular Java applications, providing robust dependency management and encapsulation.

 ___
 To include in your project:
 ##### Gradle
 ```
-implementation 'com.cedarsoftware:json-io:4.21.0'
+implementation 'com.cedarsoftware:json-io:4.22.0'
 ```

 ##### Maven